marigold-dev/deku/README.md

 # Marigold Sidechain

-A sidechain to Tezos by Marigold focussed on higher throughput.
+A sidechain to Tezos by Marigold focused on higher throughput.

 ## Getting started